bravoalpha79/MothRadar/TESTING.md

 **Conclusion: Issue #7 is fixed and can be closed.**
 ***
 All five issues raised during Responsive design testing (Issues #3 - #7) have been fixed and closed.
 No new issues have been identified.
 The rendering of HTML forms that had raised errors during HTML validation shows no issues.

+***
+## Conclusion

+A total of seven issues have been identified.
+Six of them have been fixed completely, and for one (Issue #1) a workaround solution has been implemented.
+The HTML code errors raised during code validation caused no issues in the functioning of the app.

+**The application is considered ready for production.**